Chinese Food - Eating with relish

 Table etiquette

 A lot of food may be left over at the end of the meal, as an empty dish suggests the host has not provided enough food and the guest remains hungry.
 Most dishes include both meat and vegetables, some have only vegetables and there are usually some fish dishes.
 The flavors are designed to complement and harmonize so there are some spicy, some sour and some sweet.
-Large amounts of boiled rice are served later on in the meal after the flavors of the main dishes have been savored and the meal becomes more a means of filling the stomach.
+Large amounts of boiled rice are served later on in the meal after the flavors of the main dishes have been savored and the meal becomes more a question of filling the stomach.
 Rice never forms a complete meal by itself.
 An informal meal will have rice served at the same time as the main dishes but the food ordered should bear in mind sharing rather than choosing for personal favorites.
 In China, a thin soup is served sometimes in the middle and at the end of the meal to help calm the stomach.
 There are very many fine, thin, clear soups to choose from.
 China has only a few traditional desserts but a great range of fruit is available instead.
 Finally, warmed towels are often provided to wipe the hands and face.

 Chopsticks Kuài zi